Kitware/VTK/Documentation/docs/build_instructions/build_settings.md

 The `VTK_DISPATCH_<array_type>_ARRAYS` options (default `OFF` for all but AOS) enable the specified type of array to be included in a dispatch type list.
-Explicit arrays (such as AOS, SOA and Typed) are included in the `vtkArrayDispatchTypeList.h` while `vtkArrayDispatchImplicitTypeList.h` includes both explicit and implicit arrays.
-The implicit array framework is included in the `CommonImplicitArrays` module.
+Explicit arrays (such as AOS, SOA, Typed, and implicit arrays) are included in the `vtkArrayDispatchTypeList.h` The implicit array framework is included in the `CommonCore` module.
 The following array types currently exist for use with the VTK dispatch mechanism:

   * `VTK_DISPATCH_AOS_ARRAYS` (default `ON`): includes dispatching for the commonly used